Xavier Bichat: Legacy

-Bichat did not use a microscope because he distrusted it; therefore his analyses did not include any acknowledgement of cellular structure.
-Nonetheless, he formed an important bridge between the organ pathology of Giovanni Battista Morgagni and the cell pathology of Rudolf Virchow.
+Bichat did not use a microscope for multiple reasons, but the primary one being that the microscope was not advanced enough for medical use.
+Instead Bichat used macroscopic observation, palpation, and manipulation of tissues, for his research, highlighting the microscopic aspects of organs, simply without any direct observation.
+He formed an important bridge between the organ pathology of Giovanni Battista Morgagni and the cell pathology of Rudolf Virchow.
 Bichat "recognized disease as a localized condition that began in specific tissues."

 Michel Foucault regarded Bichat as the chief architect in developing the understanding of the human body as the origin of illness, redefining both conceptions of the body and disease.
 Bichat's figure was of great importance to Arthur Schopenhauer, who wrote of the Recherches physiologiques as "one of the most profoundly conceived works in the whole of French literature."